Find out how to send and accept money in Gmail

 To be able to make a transfer, you should also be a Google Pay user under the same login ID.
 Google charges no fees to send money using your Google Pay balance, debit card (issued under any US-licensed bank), or your bank account (US only) linked to Google Pay.

 You can receive emails with money attachments from other Gmail users as well as request them to send it.
+For instance, when you turn to an essay writing service to write essay for you.

 The first time you receive money through Gmail, you’ll need to add a default debit card to transfer the money to.
 The types of cards accepted by Google services vary by location and product.
 Virtual credit cards and prepaid cards usually won’t work.